pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

     1. Files exist
     2. Checksums match
     3. PG histories match
-2. Verify all manifests/copies are valid
-3. Verify WAL by reporting:
+2. Verify WAL by reporting:
     1. Checksum mismatches
     2. Missing WAL
     3. Skipped duplicates
     4. Additional WAL skipped
+    5. Size matches expected WAL size
-4. Verify all manifests/copies are valid
+3. Verify all manifests/copies are valid
     1. Files exist
     2. Checksums match
-5. Verify backup files using manifest
+4. Verify backup files using manifest
     1. Files exist
     2. Checksums and size match
     3. Ignore files with references when every backup will be validated, otherwise, check each file referenced to another file in the backup set.
 For example, if request to verify a single incremental backup, then the manifest may have references to files in another (prior) backup which then must be checked.
-6. Verify whether a backup is consistent, valid and can be played through PITR
+5. Verify whether a backup is consistent, valid and can be played through PITR
     * Consistent = no gaps (missing or invalid) in the WAL from the backup start to backup end for a single backup (not backup set)
     * Valid = Consistent and all backed up PG files it references (including ones in a prior backup for DIFF and INCR backups) are verified as OK
     * PITR = Consistent, Valid and no gaps in the WAL from the start of the backup to the last WAL in the archive (timeline can be followed)
-7. The command can be modified with the following options:
+6. The command can be modified with the following options:
     * --set - only verify the specified backup and associated WAL (including PITR)
     * --no-pitr only verify the WAL required to make the backup consistent.
     * --fast - check only that the file is present and has the correct size.
-8. Additional features (which may not be in the initially released version):
+7. Additional features (which may not be in the initially released version):
-    1. WARN on extra files
+    1. WARN on extra files (e.g. junk files or files not in the manifest)
     2. Check that history files exist for timelines after the first (the first timeline will not have a history file if it is the oldest timeline ever written to the repo)
     3. Check that copies of the manifests exist in backup.history